My 1965 photograph published in the Valley News

 Roaring Run at Rock Furnace

-Fresch Family Photo - I think the second from the left is my father.
+Fresch Family Photo - I think the second from the left, with the hat, is my father.

-Were these two pictures taken on the same day?
+These two pictures may have been taken on the same day judging from the shadows.

 Upper Falls in Winter